 Want to help save independent record stores (who often gain essential revenue from hosting live events and representing acts under their own labels) from closing, as a result of the coronavirus?
 Good on you.
 Meet Move the Record, a global initiative devised in response to the uncertain future that bricks-and-mortar record shops are facing worldwide.
 Its first online event was on 3rd and 4th July but more are scheduled.
-And let's not forget, the 33⅓ vinyl LP only just celebrated its 72nd birthday, so it's high time to celebrate the record.
+And let's not forget, the 33⅓ vinyl LP recently celebrated its 72nd birthday, so it's high time to celebrate the record.

 On a human level, live music is something we can all benefit from right now.
 Even if you can't dip into your pocket, sharing with friends on social media or suggesting a Zoom watch party might mean someone else buys an album – or at the very least discovers a top new band to enjoy at home.

 If theatre, opera or musicals are your bag, plenty of big and small companies (Sadlers Wells, Royal Opera House and Jasmin Vardimon, to name but a few) have launched streaming programmes with an option to pay what you can.

 Keep buying tickets to gigs (and keep hold of current ones)